Thefrank/jellyfin-server-freebsd/Installation_TrueNAS_GUI.md

 `service jellyfinserver start`

-If everything went according to plan then jellyfin should be up and running on the IP of the jail!
+If everything went according to plan then jellyfin should be up and running on the IP of the jail (port 8096)!

 (You can now safely close the shell)